Close window icon

 Hypothetical patient

-BID, twice daily; BSA, body surface area; MTX, methotrexate; NSAID, nonsteroidal anti-inflammatory drug; OTC, over-the-counter; PsA, psoriatic arthritis; PsO, plaque psoriasis; SJC, swollen joint count; TJC, tender joint count.
+BID, twice daily; BMI, body mass index; BSA, body surface area; CASPAR, Classification of Psoriatic Arthritis; NSAID, nonsteroidal anti-inflammatory drug; PsA, psoriatic arthritis; SJC, swollen joint count; TJC, tender joint count.

 Accordion icon